 Origins, explanation and promises

 Moreover, the Lord Jesus gave Sister Faustina concrete instructions as regards the manner the Hour of Mercy should be observed.
-He said: „Try your best to make the Stations of the Cross in this hour, provided that your duties permit it; and if you are not able to make the Stations of the Cross, then at least step into the chapel for a moment and adore, in the Blessed Sacrament, My Heart, which is full of mercy; and should you be unable to step into the chapel, immerse yourself in prayer there where you happen to be, if only for a brief instant” (Diary 1572).
+He said: “At that hour try to make the Stations of the Cross, insofar as your duties permit it; and if you can’t, then at least go into the chapel for a while and worship My Heart, Which is full of mercy in the Blessed Sacrament; and if you can’t get to the chapel, then immerse yourself in prayer wherever you are, even for a little while” (Diary 1572).
 In order to practice the prayer at the Hour of Mercy it is not indispensible to go to church or have a lot of time.
 If we do not have it, a brief instant suffices – to stand, in spirit, at the foot of the cross on Golgotha and to unite ourselves with the dying Jesus.
 Apart from the Stations of the Cross, which are a known part of the Christian piety, the Lord Jesus did not provide us with any wording of the prayer.
 However, the analysis of His words (promises) shows that the prayer at the Hour of Mercy must meet certain conditions.

 Sr M. Elisabeth Siepak ISMM